Evobolics/Evo.Blazor.Splitters/README.md

 # Project

-The rest of this document is dedicated to provide information about how the project and explain how the control was developed.
+The rest of this document is dedicated to provide information about how the project came together and explain how the control was developed.
 The work was not trivial and required a good amount of research.
-While other developers could probably have done this quicker, a lot of other developers will probably struggle with these concepts as much or more.
-To aide them and to give back to the community, the project notes are below.
+While other developers could probably have done this quicker, a lot of other developers will probably struggle with these concepts, as much, or more.
+To aide them, and to give back to the community, the project notes are below.

 # Purpose